Newborn Essentials 2023: Your Ultimate Baby Checklist

 What cots, cribs and bedding do I need to buy before my baby arrives?

-According to the NHS you'll also need a waterproof mattress cover, at least four fitted sheets, two sleeping bags or sheets (according to The Baby Academy these should be tucked in over your baby at the sides and end of your crib, with your baby's arms placed over the top), and a cellular blanket.
+According to the NHS, you'll also need a waterproof mattress cover, at least four fitted sheets, two sleeping bags or sheets (according to The Baby Academy these should be tucked in over your baby at the sides and end of your crib, with your baby's arms placed over the top), and a cellular blanket.
 Cellular blankets are lightweight, usually made from naturally breathable materials like cotton or bamboo and made with lots of holes through them to enable air flow and avoid overheating.

-What bath time essentials do I need to buy before my baby arrives?
+What bathtime essentials do I need to buy before my baby arrives?

-Bathing wise, according to The Baby Academy you should avoid bathing your newborn baby until their umbilical cord has fallen off, which usually takes anywhere between five days and two weeks.
-After that point The Baby Academy advise bathing your baby once a week until they are 12 weeks old to avoid stripping their skin of beneficial natural oils and sensitising it.
-To that end, don't feel pressured to stock up on baby bath time products until a couple of months later.
+To that end, don't feel pressured to stock up on baby bath time products until a few months later.
 Use water only and a gentle, natural emollient like coconut oil at the most.
-You will need a baby bath, though and a few towels to wrap your baby up in and dry them.
+You will need a baby bath, though, and a few towels to wrap your baby up in and dry them.
 Invest in three or four (you'll have a couple in the wash at a time unless you're unfathomably speedy when it comes to putting on a nappy after their bath).
 Towels with little hoods work well and stop heat escaping from their heads when they're fresh out of the water.

-Shop: Changing, sleeping and bathing buys for your newborn baby
+SHOP: Changing, sleeping and bathing buys

 SnuzPod 4 Baby Bedside CribSnuzPod